It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 You are influenced dramatically by the people around you whether you realize it or not.
 How are these people influencing you?

-- Banana Peel: You want to exercise, but your friends are mad at you for skipping a Destiny 2 or World of Warcraft raid… you’re going to skip the workout.
+- Banana Peel: You want to exercise, but your friends are mad at you for skipping Among US or a World of Warcraft raid… you’re going to skip the workout.

-- Lakitu: You want to exercise, and your friends are at the gym counting on you for a team workout… you’re gonna get your ass to the gym!
+- Lakitu: You want to exercise, and your friends are currently doing yoga in the park… you’re gonna find your mat!

-- Banana Peel: You are out to dinner with friends and they order lasagna, chicken fingers and fries, a large pizza, and enchiladas.
-You’ll likely order junk food to fit in, rather than order a salad and endure their scorn.
+- Banana Peel: Your family orders take out and everyone wants pizza.
+You’ll likely order junk food to fit in, rather than order a salad and endure the scorn.

-- Lakitu: You are at a healthy restaurant and all 4 people order salads before you order – I’d bet $1000 you’re going to order something healthy too.
+- Lakitu: You decide on delivery and the 4 people in your house want salads – I’d bet $1000 you’re going to order something healthy too.

 - Banana Peel: You have 5 friends who never talk about anything serious: how are you supposed to tell them about your depression medication or that you’re thinking about going to see a therapist?